How Many Keys On A Piano

 Well, this is a common question that has plagued the minds of several budding musicians over the years – ‘Ideally, how many keys is a piano supposed to have?’
 Over the years, several opinions have been penned about the different structures of pianos and their classification according to the number of keys.

 The recent times have seen an increase in the number of music aspirants who have turned towards the piano for expressing their creativity.
-A visit to several online portals or even outlets that sell pianos would reveal that the number of pianos with 88, 76, as well as 61 keys are quite overwhelming.
+A visit to several online portals or even outlets that sell pianos would reveal that the number of pianos with 88, 76, as well as 61 keys is quite overwhelming.

 So which product is tailored to your needs the most?
 This piece, a result of extensive research, will help you figure it out.